nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 K. Alright.
 Perfect.
 Alright.
 Alright.

 Two more come out.
-One comes out of the water and targets Alwer.
+One comes out of the water and targets Alwor.
 I'm gonna roll.
 He's gonna attack with a tentacle.
 Yeah.

 Nice.
 And I would also, I would also like to point out to certain champions in the group that your special ability that you need to remember just triggered.
 Just triggered.
 Yep.
 Yep.